thun88/css/src/docs/layout.md

 description: Soho Foundation Styleguide
 ---

-A 12-column layout is the base infrastructure of modern, responsive application layouts.
-On this page, you'll learn how to use the responsive layout to build layouts and how to adjust your layouts on different browser-width breakpoints.
+A 12-column layout is the base infrastructure of modern, responsive application.
+On this page, you'll learn how to use the responsive layout to build pages and how to adjust your layouts on different browser-width breakpoints.

 ## Breakpoint Specs